utep-cs-systems-courses/blinky-toy-elBerdLoco/demos/2-led-interrupt/README.md

 * Modify so that different combinations of LEDs are illuminated.

-* Try to modify the interrupt handler so that an LED flashes on and off quickly (and thereby appears dimmer).
+* Try to modify the interrupt handler so that an LED flashes on and off quickly (and thereby appears dimmer).DON'T MODIFY THE MAIN.